 We touched on this in our last blog on SEO mistakes, but I think it warrants a little further clarification.
 It’s important to optimise your content with relevant keywords – it’s often how people searching for businesses like yours end up on your page – but there is a real tendency to over-compensate and this can be incredibly counterproductive.
 It can be pretty easy to go keyword crazy from time to time but not only will this not read well, search engines like Google won’t exactly be patting you on the back for it.

 How do you get around this?
-It’s quite simple really: once you’ve carried out your keyword research and outlined which search terms you want to optimise the content for, you should aim to use those keywords 2-5 times in a piece of around 350 words.
+It’s quite simple really: once you’ve carried out your keyword research and outlined which search terms you want to optimise the content for, you should aim to use those keywords with careful consideration throughout the copy, remembering to use variety in keyword phrases.
 It’s all about balance!

 Speaking of which…